Katee is a freelance writer who enjoys doing easy, creative crafts, especially with kids.

 Note: Some phones have holes that allow LED lights to shine through.
 These holes are so small that you can’t see them.
 You can only see the light that passes through them.
 If you have this feature, it’s important to keep this in mind when painting your cell phone; if you paint over these holes, the feature will no longer be useful.

-Any place that your cell phone has a fine hole can be a vital feature for your cell phone to function properly.
-Keep this in mind when you are painting your cell phone and avoid these areas at all cost.
+Any place where your cell phone has a fine hole can be a vital feature for your cell phone to function properly.
+Keep this in mind when you are painting your cell phone and avoid these areas at all costs.
 Only paint areas that are smooth and flat that aren’t near any important cell phone features.

 Protect these areas by covering them up with plastic wrap and tape.
 Locate the areas that you want to be protected, and place pieces of tape onto these areas.
 For large areas like the screen, you can place a piece of plastic wrap over it and secure it down with tape.